scionproto/scion/doc/command/scion-pki/scion-pki_certificate_create.rst

-      --bundle               Bundle the certificate with the issuer certificate as a certificate chain --ca string            The path to the issuer certificate --ca-key string        The path to the issuer private key used to sign the new certificate --common-name string   The common name that replaces the common name in the subject template --csr                  Generate a certificate signign request instead of a certificate --curve string         The elliptic curve to use (P-256|P-384|P-521) (default "P-256") --force                Force overwritting existing files -h, --help                 help for create
+      --bundle               Bundle the certificate with the issuer certificate as a certificate chain --ca string            The path to the issuer certificate --ca-key string        The path to the issuer private key used to sign the new certificate --ca-kms string        The uri to configure a Cloud KMS or an HSM used for signing the certificate.
+      --common-name string   The common name that replaces the common name in the subject template --csr                  Generate a certificate signign request instead of a certificate --curve string         The elliptic curve to use (P-256|P-384|P-521) (default "P-256") --force                Force overwritting existing files -h, --help                 help for create
-      --key string           The path to the existing private key to use instead of creating a new one --not-after time       The NotAfter time of the certificate.
+      --key string           The path to the existing private key to use instead of creating a new one --kms string           The uri to configure a Cloud KMS or an HSM.
+      --not-after time       The NotAfter time of the certificate.
 Can either be a timestamp or an offset.

                              If the value is a timestamp, it is expected to either be an RFC 3339 formatted